-Batteries & Testing
+Batteries & Battery Fitting

 We all know that batteries don’t last forever, but a car battery has a life longer than most.
-When it goes it’s never at a convenient time – you can guarantee it’ll be during the school run or on the way to work.
+When it goes it’s never at a convenient time – You can guarantee it’ll be during the school run or on the way to work.

 Car batteries last for around 2-3 years, but cold weather is the biggest culprit for cutting that life short.
-Thankfully, replacing a battery is made easy with Ian Jones tyres and doesn’t take long – exactly what you want to hear on a chilly winter morning!
+Thankfully, replacing a battery is made easy with Ian Jones tyres and doesn’t take long – Exactly what you want to hear on a chilly winter morning!

-No Life, No Start, No Lights
+No Life, No Start, No Life

 This situation is pretty straightforward to diagnose; it’s an even stronger indication that your battery is at fault.
 Your battery powers all the accessories and lights in your car, especially when the alternator is not running.
 So if your car just seems to be completely void of all signs of life, then your battery is the first thing you should be looking at.